pulumi/pulumi-hugo/themes/default/content/product/pulumi-deployments.md

       - header: Is there a free tier for Pulumi Deployments?
         content: |
           Individual Edition has 500 deploy minutes/month.
 Team, Enterprise, and Business Critical Editions all have 3,000 included deploy minutes/month.

+      - header: How does drift detection work?
+        content: |
+          Drift detection and remediation operates continuously, on a schedule of your choosing, comparing the state of your resources with the expected configurations defined in your Pulumi setups.
+Any discrepancies triggered by modifications, deletions, or additions of resources are promptly reported and, if configured, can be automatically remediated.
+Alerts can be configured to be sent via webhooks, Slack, or Microsoft Teams, with detailed information about the drift's nature and scope provided directly within the alerts.

+      - header: What granularity can you define schedules for Scheduled Deployments?
+        content: |
+          You can define schedules for any stack at the granularity of cron expressions.

 learn: